Updated: Oct 23

 2. Run Your Errands... literally

-On the weekends, lace up your sneaks or hop on your bike, and meet your kids and your spouse at your final destination.
-Whether you are taking the kids to the park, hitting up the farmers market, or heading to Target for a big shopping trip, this is a fun way to get your workout in.
+On the weekends, lace up your sneaks or hop on your bike, and meet the rest of the family at your final destination.
+Whether you are taking the kids to the park, hitting up the farmers market, or heading to Target, this is a fun way to get your workout in.

 Productive: You have to get where you are going, might as well get a workout in on your way there!